stephanwaz/linearhdr/README.rst

 for RGB: R_exp G_exp B_exp R_lum G_lum B_lum lum   below above
 for Yxy: Y_exp x     y     Y_lum x     y     Y_lum below above

-The "use-yxy" merges hdr in Yxy space, this should not be used for calibration unless the source is perfectly matched to the white balance of the camera, but does do a better job holding luminance calibration across saturated colors.
+The "use-yuv" merges hdr in Yuv space, this should not be used for calibration unless the source is perfectly matched to the white balance of the camera, but does do a better job holding luminance calibration across saturated colors.

+The "use-rgb" merges hdr in rgb space, this should be used for calibration and is appended by default to linearhdr_calibrate call.

 "cull" can be useful when deghosting fails as a way to reduce redundant date in the brightest part of the image introduced by moving clouds and sun positions, by eliminating exposures that do not add to the usable dynamic range.